 John Miller

-John Miller (1954, Cleveland, OH, USA.)
+John Miller (1954, Cleveland, OH, USA)

 Lives and works in New York and Berlin, Germany.

-In 2011, Miller received the Wolfgang Hahn Prize from the Society for Contemporary Art at the Museum Ludwig in Cologne.
+John Miller was awarded the Wolfgang Hahn Prize by the Society for Contemporary Art at the Museum Ludwig in Cologne in 2011.
 In 1991, he received a Fellowship from the Berliner Kunstlerprogramm, German Academic Exchange Service (DAAD).
+His work was presented at the Gwangju Biennale (2010), Biennale d’Art Contemporain de Lyon (2005) and the Whitney Biennial (1985, 1991).

 John Miller is currently Professor of Professional Practice in Art History at Barnard College (New York).